ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

                        Redemption ----------> /
 ~~~
 {: #fig-replay title="Token Architectural Components"}

+Token challenges that include non-empty origin_info bind tokens to one or more specific
+origins.
+As described in {{challenge}}, clients only accept such challenges from
+origin names listed in the origin_info string.
+Even if multiple origins are listed, a
+token can only be redeemed for an origin if the challenge has an exact match for
+the origin_info.
+For example, if "a.example.com" issues a challenge with an origin_info
+string of "a.example.com,b.example.com", a client could redeem a token fetched for this
+challenge if and only if "b.example.com" also included an origin_info string of
+"a.example.com,b.example.com".
+On the other hand, if "b.example.com" had an origin_info
+string of "b.example.com" or "b.example.com,a.example.com" or
+"a.example.com,b.example.com,c.example.com", the string would not match and the client
+would need to use a different token.

 Context-bound token challenges require clients to obtain matching tokens when challenged,
 rather than presenting a token that was obtained from a different context in the past.
 This